Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 1. What principles can serve as guidance for good governance in DAOs?
 	- how do they reflect general principles for good gov (from ISO standard) in organizations, and how do they expand upon them (in the digital context?)?
-1. What are good and bad governance %%include other types of practices?
-Or just practices in general%% practices in DAOs?
+1. What are good and bad governance %%include other types of practices?%% practices in DAOs?
 	1. What are bad incidents that have befallen DAOs?
 2. What are the expected practices of a DAO?
 	1. How do real-world DAOs fall short of these expectations?